PaddlePaddle/docs/docs/design/network/deep_speech_2.md

 <div align="center">
 <img src="https://raw.githubusercontent.com/PaddlePaddle/Paddle/develop/doc/fluid/images/ds2_network.png" width=350><br/>
 Figure 1.
-Archetecture of Deep Speech 2 Network.
+Architecture of Deep Speech 2 Network.
 </div>

 We don't have to persist on this 2-3-7-1-1-1 depth \[[2](#references)\].
 Similar networks with different depths might also work well.
 As in \[[1](#references)\], authors use a different depth (e.g. 2-2-3-1-1-1) for final experiments.